Firework-Zz/LZU-INFO422-Influencing-Factors-behind-Video-Game-Sales/Final_Report.md

 - **Sidebar input form:** Dropdown selectors for console, genre, and release era; text input for publisher and developer with autocomplete suggestions; slider for critic score.
 - **Prediction output:** Dual predictions from the Random Forest (recommended for general use) and the two-stage blockbuster-aware variant (better for high-budget projects).
 - **Blockbuster probability:** Displays the predicted blockbuster probability and classification label.
-- **Top feature drivers:** Shows the top 8 features and their relative importance for the specific prediction, highlighting if the user's selected console, genre, or publisher is a top predictor.
+- **Top feature drivers:** Shows the top 8 features and their relative importance for the specific prediction.
 - **Model performance reference:** Displays the M5 test set performance table for stakeholder transparency.

 **Technology:** Streamlit (Python), joblib for model persistence, deployed via Vercel.